Elevenlabs AudioNative Player

 Creating the groups themselves is very simple.
 We type in keywords, URLs or search for apps in the Google Play store.
 Here we do not have any specific maximum or minimum number of values that we add.

-The bar on the right will show us estimated segment statistics based on the data we entered.
+The bar on the right will show us estimated segment statistics based on our entered data.
 We will get information about average weekly reach, audience gender, age, and parental status.
 Keep in mind that these are just estimates, often when we add custom segments to the campaign, depending on our settings, the results can differ significantly from the estimates given here.
-For more precise estimates, we can add the country the campaign will be targeting, the language and the type of campaign.
+For more precise estimates, we can add the country the campaign will target, the language and the type of campaign.

 Non-standard-segments-receivers-with-similar-intentions: category created automatically (ad network campaigns)

 As the name suggests, audience groups are created automatically.
 We can use such segments to target ads to a specific industry or landing page.
-Unfortunately, they are only available for languages such as English, French, Spanish, Japanese, German, Portuguese, Russian and Italian.
+Unfortunately, they are only available for English, French, Spanish, Japanese, German, Portuguese, Russian and Italian.

 Your-data-segments (formerly known as remarketing)

-Remarketing is created by audiences who have previously interacted with our ad/site/app or who have previously shared their data with us and we can get back to them.
+Remarketing is created by audiences who have previously interacted with our ad/site/app or shared their data with us and we can get back to them.
 Google Ads automatically creates groups of similar audiences of already created remarketing groups.
-In Similar Audience groups, the original segment is automatically excluded, so we will not hit the same audience twice.
+The original segment is automatically excluded in Similar Audience groups, so we will not hit the same audience twice.
 Note!
 From May 1, 2023, the Similar Audience feature will be phased out as a targeting feature.

-Remarketing is quite a complex topic, so there will be a new separate article on it soon 😊
+Remarketing is quite a complex topic, so will there be a new separate article soon ?

 Targeting or Watching?